Time in Indiana

 Location of the state of Indiana in the United States, highlighted in red.

 The U.S. state of Indiana is divided into Eastern and Central time zones.

-The official dividing line has generally moved progressively west from its original location on the Indiana–Ohio border, to a position dividing Indiana down the middle, and finally to its current location along much of the Indiana–Illinois border.
-This change primarily occurred to ease communications with Indiana and New York.
-In April 2006, several southwestern and northwestern counties reverted to Central time.
+History

+From the beginning of standardized time zones in 1918 until 1961, all of Indiana was in the Central Time Zone, with the boundary running along the Indiana–Ohio border.
+The Interstate Commerce Commission shifted the line to run roughly halfway through the state in 1961, although many counties in the western part of the state unofficially began to use Eastern Time to be on the same time as Indianapolis.
+In 1966, Eastern Time was extended to all of Indiana except for the northwestern counties, which were suburbs of Chicago, and the southwestern counties surrounding Evansville, which historically had stronger railroad ties to Nashville, Memphis, and St. Louis than to Indianapolis.
+These changes were said to have primarily occurred to ease communications between Indiana and New York City.

-As much of Indiana is on the western frontier of the Eastern time zone, there was opposition from many in the state to observing daylight saving time there for decades.
-In 2005, the Indiana General Assembly reached a decision to implement daylight saving time state-wide beginning in April 2006.
+As much of Indiana is on the western frontier of the Eastern Time Zone, many in the state opposed observing daylight saving time (DST) there for decades.
+In 1972, a plan was implemented where DST was observed in the Central Time counties but not the Eastern Time counties.
+Due to a 2005 law passed by the Indiana General Assembly, DST was observed statewide beginning in April 2006, with five southwestern and northwestern counties reverting to Central Time.

 Time zones

 Indiana observes Eastern Time in 80 of its 92 counties.
 The remaining 12 counties observe Central Time.
 Six of these counties are in northwestern Indiana, near Chicago (which observes Central Time), and six are in southwestern Indiana, near Evansville, whose metro area includes portions of southeastern Illinois and western Kentucky, which also observe Central Time.
 The twelve counties are: